A General Nonlinear Observer Design for Inertial Navigation Systems with Almost Global Stability Guarantees: Application: Inertial Navigation Using GPS and Single Landmark Measurements

-In this section, we focus on a specific case of the general state estimation problem of Section~\ref{Section:main_result}, where the available measurements include those corresponding to items $(i)$-$(iii)$ of Assumption~\ref{assumption:available_measurements}.
-In this case, the measurements in item $(i)$ correspond to magnetometer readings in the body frame, i.e., $\M{1}=\{1\}$, $\beta_1=0$ and $r_1^{\mathcal{B}}$ represents the magnetic field in the body-frame.
-We assume one measurement from item $(ii)$ corresponding to $GPS$ position with lever arm $b_1$.
+We specialize the general framework of Section~\ref{Section:main_result} to the case where the available measurements correspond to items $(ii)$ and $(vi)$ of Section~\ref{Section:Problem_formulation}, namely GPS inertial position measurements $m_{gp}$ and and body-frame landmark measurements $m_{\ell}$ of a single constant and known landmark $p_{\ell}$, see Fig.~\ref{fig:GP_landmark_scenario_illustration}.
+This mixed sensing setup serves as a minimal yet nontrivial test case for applying the proposed structural observability result.
 The primary objective here is to establish a sufficient condition for the global convergence of the observer described in \eqref{equation:Riccati_observer_full_state}.
-In view of \eqref{equation:output_vector}, we derive the output vector
+In view of \eqref{equation:output_vector} and Table~\ref{tab:compatible_measurments}, we derive the output vector

 Thus, we obtain the following output matrix